ZBlagoev/TelerikAcademy.Net/README.md

 # TelerikAcademy.Net
-git repository for all projects concerning the .Net course of Telerik Academy
+git repository for all projects concerning the prep for .Net course of Telerik Academy